DerekSelander/dsdump/docs/index.md

        Module: file = "/tmp/ex5", arch = "x86_64"
 ```

-This `__objc_classlist` section is an array of pointers to Objective-C classes implemented by that image!
+This `__DATA_CONST.__objc_classlist` section is an array of pointers to Objective-C classes implemented by that image!
 Confirm this by dereferencing the address at `0x0000000100001000` and `0x0000000100001008`:

 ```bash
 (lldb) x/2gx 0x0000000100001000
 0x100001000: 0x0000000100002148 0x0000000100002198
 ```

-TODO___ change this
-The `x` command is an LLDB command whose syntax was cherry picked over from [GDB](https://en.wikipedia.org/wiki/GNU_Debugger).
-The `x` command will examine memory at the provided address.
-The `gx` says to format the dereferenced memory in giant words (8 bytes) and format the dereferenced output in hexadecimal.
+You should be already familiar with the `x` LLDB command from earlier.
+The `gx` in this command says to format the dereferenced memory in giant words (8 bytes) and format the dereferenced output in hexadecimal.
 The 2 says to do it twice, once at address `0x0000000100001000` and once at address `0x0000000100001008`

 It's the dereferenced values, `0x0000000100002148` and the `0x0000000100002198` that represents Objective-C classes.
 Print both of these classes out: